TCLamnidis/BareBonesBash/README.md

 (look at Thiseas' magical prompt as an example.
 James keeps his vanilla as he is a barbarian).

-The prompt is never involved in any command itself, it is just to help know who and where you are.
+The prompt is never involved in any command, it is just there to help you know who and where you are.
 Therefore you must always make sure when copying a command (see later) that you do **NOT** include the prompt.